VaibhavDalvi99/Business-Insights-360/README.md

 - Performance Optimization: Achieved a 5% increase in report efficiency.

 ## Data Sources
--The dashboard seamlessly collects and utilizes data from two primary sources:
+- The dashboard seamlessly collects and utilizes data from two primary sources:

 1. Excel/CSV Files: Targets, Market Share data, and related information are sourced from Excel/CSV files.

 2. MySQL Database: Facts and Dimensions for all departments are retrieved from a MySQL database.

+## Acknowledgments
+- Special thanks to mentors, Hemanand Vadivel and Dhaval Patel.
+This project was part of the Power BI course offered by CodeBasis.